-This Order gives the force of law to the Convention between Ireland and Malta for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes and income, which is set out in the Schedule to the Order.
+This Order gives the force of law to the Convention between Ireland and the United Arab Emirates for the avoidance of double taxation and the prevention of fiscal evasion with respect to taxes on income and capital gains, which is set out in the Schedule to the Order.
 The effect of the Convention is summarised below.

-This Convention with Malta, which was signed in Rome on 14 November, 2008, is comprehensive in scope and is based on the OECD Model Convention.
+This Convention with the United Arab Emirates, which was signed in Dubai on 1st July 2010 is comprehensive in scope and is based on the OECD Model Convention.

-The taxes covered by the Convention are, for Ireland, Income Tax, Corporation Tax and Capital Gains Tax: for Malta, the Income Tax.
+The taxes covered by the Convention are, for Ireland, Income Tax, Income Levy, Corporation Tax and Capital Gains Tax: for the United Arab Emirates, the Taxes on Income and the Corporate Tax.

-The Convention provides for the allocation of taxing rights between Ireland and Malta and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of Malta, may under the terms of the Convention be taxed in both countries.

-Where both countries continue to have taxing rights, for example in the case of dividend and royalty income, business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give credit against its tax on the income or gains for the tax paid in the other country on the same income or gains.
-Irish direct investors (i.e. Irish companies holding 10% or more of the voting power of the paying company) in receipt of dividends from a Maltese company are granted credit for the tax paid by the Maltese company on the profits out of which the dividends are paid (known as credit for underlying tax).
+The Convention provides for the allocation of taxing rights between Ireland and the United Arab Emirates and for the granting of relief from double taxation with regard to items of income and capital gains which, under the laws of Ireland and the laws of the United Arab Emirates, may under the terms of the Convention be taxed in both countries.
+Where both countries continue to have taxing rights, for example in the case of business profits arising through a permanent establishment which a person resident in one country has in the other country, or in the case of capital gains arising from the disposal of immovable property, the Convention provides that the country of residence of the recipient of the income or gain will give relief against its tax on the income or gains for the tax paid in the other country on the same income or gains.
+Irish direct investors (i.e. Irish companies holding 5% or more of the voting power of the paying company) in receipt of dividends from a United Arab Emirates company are granted credit for the tax paid by the United Arab Emirates company on the profits out of which the dividends are paid (known as credit for underlying tax).